CatFisch/AutoClean/README.md

 ##What does the AutoClean-Script do?

 The AutoClean-Script applies the "clean_skript_V3" (as a module) to excel files.
+The AutoClean-Script does either create a new clean-column or overwrite the old one.

 ##Requirements for using the AutoCleansktipt